mc-imperial/shader-compiler-bugs/htc-one-m7/wrong_images/large-v100-1f45b3419197dd6a_inv_variant_43/README.md

+The full OS and plaform details are in `client_stripped.json`.

 # Steps to reproduce on Android:

 1. Obtain the latest release of libgdx-get-image from: https://github.com/mc-imperial/libgdx-get-image/releases